SentyFunBall/SenUI/README.md

 2. Drawing and processing elements with SenUI is as simple as writing a few lines of code.

 ---
-## Contributing
+## Contributing & Issues
 SenUI, being a free and open source code library, is free for contributing to as well.
-If you'd like to contribute to SenUI, please fork the repository, make any changes yourself, and create a pull request here.
+If you'd like to contribute to SenUI, please fork the repository, make any changes yourself, and create a [pull request](https://github.com/SentyFunBall/SenUI/pulls).
 Changes may or may not be accepted and merged in an update.

+If you discover an issue in SenUI, you are encouraged to report it with the [Issues](https://github.com/sentyfunball/senui/issues) tab above.

+SenUI is licenced under the